 - See and register for upcoming Admissions events

-With your MyPad account you can use any device to login and check your child’s status or complete a form.
+With your MyPad account you can use any device to login and check your child’s status.

 - Distributed to all 8th grade students attending Catholic elementary schools.

-- Non-Catholic school students can apply online through the MyPad admissions portal.
+- Non-Catholic school students should complete the Application Form in the MyPad admissions progress checklist.

 Padua Franciscan High School is a college-preparatory high school that serves students who have the ability and desire to achieve a post-secondary education.
 Students are accepted primarily on their ability to do satisfactory work in a college prep curriculum and to function within our guidelines and policies.